History

 About the Gallery

 When it first opened in 1951, the Art Gallery of Greater Victoria exhibited art in the historic 1889 mansion that is now adjacent to its seven modern galleries.
-With over 20,000 works of art, the Art Gallery has the largest public collection in BC and is a vibrant and active part of Victoria’s artist community.
+With over 24,000 works of art, the Art Gallery has the largest public collection in British Columbia and is a vibrant and active part of Victoria’s artist community.

 Designed by William Ridgeway Wilson, the Spencer Mansion was built in 1889.
 The property originally stretched from Fort Street to Rockland Avenue and incorporated formal gardens, two tennis courts, stables and a coach house.
 The crowning feature, the belvedere, commands an inspiring view of the ocean.
 The Mansion was donated in 1951 by Miss Sarah Spencer to become the Art Gallery of Greater Victoria.